systemli/ansible-role-letsencrypt/README.md

 ## Testing

 For testing purposes, variable 'letsencrypt_test' can be set.
-In this case, the role will use Let's Encrypt's test servers for obtaining the certificate.
+If `letsencrypt_test: True` the role will use Let's Encrypts test servers for obtaining the certificate or creating the user.

 ## License